Tudat/tudat/tutorials/tudatFeatures/mathTools/interpolators.rst

     // Interpolate
     Eigen::Vector6d interpolatedResult = interpolator->interpolate(0.0);

 Note that if the data you interpolate is a different type, this should be reflected in how the interpolator is created.
-For instance, for ``std::map< double, Eigen::Vector6d >`` input, use
+For instance, for ``std::map< double, Eigen::VectorXd >`` input, use

 .. code-block:: cpp